-If you plan to use a generator during an outage, please ensure that it meets National Electrical Code Articles 701 and 702 and does not interconnect with Idaho Power’s electrical system.
-If you have any questions, contact us beforehand at 208-388-2323 or 1-800-488-6151.
+If you plan to use a generator during an outage, please ensure it meets National Electrical Code Articles 701 and 702 and does not interconnect with Idaho Power’s electrical system.
+If you have any questions, contact us beforehand at 208-388-2323, or 1-800-488-6151.

 How To Plan

-- Make sure food stays as cold as possible by keeping refrigerator and freezer doors closed and placing blocks of ice inside
+- Ensure food stays as cold as possible by keeping refrigerator and freezer doors closed and placing blocks of ice inside

 - Learn how to manually open security gates and garage doors

 - Notify any security companies monitoring your home or business